The Best Demand Generation Team Structure to Nurture Leads

 Next, study the demand gen best practices and pick a few to create your strategy.
 Once you’ve implemented the strategy, monitor key demand gen metrics and continue to optimize.

-A successful demand generation strategy is a process that requires monitoring and optimizing, and not a one-off task.
+A successful demand generation strategy is a process that requires monitoring and optimizing and is not a one-off task.

 Learn more about

-How To Create a Winning Demand Generation Campaign in 8 Steps
+How to Craft a Winning Demand Generation Plan